Create a Theme

 Extend the base theme

-The base theme provides rudimentary styling so that the visual hierarchy and block and inline elements of the content are honored, but does very little to embellish it.
+The base theme provides rudimentary styling so the visual hierarchy and styling block and inline elements of the content are honored, but does very little to embellish the appearance otherwise.

 Here’s an example of a theme that extends the base theme: